Shin-1980/PointCloudMerger/README.md

 Although some applications offer auto-merge functions, it seems that they do not cover the case that the shapes of the two models are physically different, which requires manual adjustment.

-These scripts are designed for users who utilize [the app](https://github.com/Shin-1980/PointCloudGenerator) to store 2D images, depth information, and [ARFrame](hppts://developer.apple.com/documentation/arkit/arframe).
+These scripts are designed for users who utilize [the app](https://github.com/Shin-1980/PointCloudGenerator) to store point cloud, 2D images, and [ARFrame](hppts://developer.apple.com/documentation/arkit/arframe).

 ## Methodology